rstudio/rstudio-docker-products/server-pro/README.md

     rstudio/rstudio-workbench:latest
 ```

 Open http://localhost:8787 to access RStudio Server Pro.
-The default username and password are rstudio.
+The default username and password are _rstudio_.

 For a more "real" deployment, continue reading!